agusvillarreal/aws-saa-c02-notes/vpc.md

 - Network ACLs contain a **numbered list of rules** that are evaluated in order, starting with the **lowest** numbered rule
 - Network ACLs have **separate** inbound and outbound rules, and each rule can either **allow or deny traffic**
 - Network ACLs are **stateless**; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa)

+## Private Communication Using VPC endpoints
+VPC Endpoints -> provately connect to your VPC to supported AWS services **Endpoints Are virtual devices**
+They are horizontally scaled, redudant, and highly available VPC components that allow communication between instances in your VPC and services _without imposing availability risks or bandwidth constraints on your network traffic_

+- Use case: When you want to connect AWS services without leaving the Amazzon internal network
+- 2 types of VPC Endpoints: Interface endpoints and gateway endpoints
+- Gateway Endpoints: Support S3 and DynamoDB

+## Building Solutions across VPCs with Peering
+VPC Peering -> Allows you to connect 1 VPC with another via a direct network route using private IP addresses

+Transitive peering is not supported.
+This must always be in a hub-and-spoke model You can peer between regions
+No overlapping CIDR address ranges

+## Network Privacy with AWS PrivateLink
+If you see a question asking about peering VPCs to tens, hundreds, or thousands of customer VPCs, think of AWS PrivateLinks Doesn't require VPC peering, no route tables, NAT gateways, internet gateways, etc.
+RequIres a Network Load Balancer on the service VPC and an ENI on the customer VPC

+## Securing Your Network with VPN CloudHub
+If you have multiple sites, each with its own VPN connection, you can use AWS VPN CloudHub to connect those sites together.
+It's similar to VPC peering in that it works on a hub-and-spoke model
+AWS VPN CloudHub is low cost and easy to manage.
+Though it operates over the public internet, all traffic between the customer gateway and the AWS VPN CloudHub is encrypted

+## Connecting On-Premises with Direct Connect
+AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS
+- Direct Connect directly connects your data center to AWS
+- Useful for high-throughput workloads (e.g., lots of network traffic)
+- Helpful when you need a stable and reliable secure connection
+- VPN dropping out, reduce newtwork cost, throughput

+## Simplifying Networks with Transit Gateway
+- You can use route tables to limit how VPCs talk to one another
+- Works with Direct Connect as well as VPN connections
+- Supports IP multicast
+- Simplifying network Topology